 Are surgeries for pancreatic cancer usually given with other treatments?

 Sometimes treatment is given before surgery is performed to remove a pancreatic tumor.
-This treatment, called neoadjuvant therapy, generally involves chemotherapy or chemotherapy with radiation therapy.
+This treatment, called neoadjuvant therapy, generally involves chemotherapy, radiation therapy, or both.
 The goal of neoadjuvant treatment is to reduce the size of the tumor so that it is more easily removed during surgery.
+If blood vessels, such as veins and arteries, are affected by the tumor, neoadjuvant therapy may improve the chances for a complete surgical removal.

 What are palliative surgeries for pancreatic cancer?